We all love shopping. It is one of the greatest weakness, especially for us – girls.

 So, how then do we prevent textile waste when faced with such great temptations?
-Here are some tips from our personal experience!
+Here are some tips from our personal experience of sustainable shopping!

 Know WHY NOT